Gaddafi spokesman says Bani Walid will hold out

 But asked about a demand from the new ruling council urging a surrender, he said: "The transitional council's messages to Bani Walid are not being heeded here in Bani Walid."

 On Friday, he had told Reuters he was in a "southern suburb of Tripoli" but moving around.
-Bani Walid is in the desert some 100 miles southeast of the capital.
+Bani Walid is in the desert some 150 km (100 miles) southeast of the capital.

 Saying that the Warfalla had lost some 1,000 men fighting the rebellion against Gaddafi this year and would not see that blood shed in vain, Ibrahim said: "They have one opinion and that is to keep the fight on until NATO stops its aggression."